lucasvtiradentes/gcal-sync/README.md

   const gcalSync = getGcalSync();
   gcalSync.uninstallGcalSync();
 }

+// bellow function runs at every http request in the provided link

+function doGet(e) {
+  const gcalSync = getGcalSync() const content = gcalSync.sync()
+  return ContentService.createTextOutput(JSON.stringify(content)).setMimeType(ContentService.MimeType.JSON)
+}
 ```

 After that, your data will be sync as you specified every 5 minutes.

+Additionally, you can add a link to manually run the sync function whenever you want, by adding the following steps:

+1. on google apps script, click on the button upper right **implement** button and choose "new implementation";
+2. on the left menu, select "app web" as the type of the new implementation and hit enter;
+3. adter that, a **http link** will be provided so you can run the sync function by accessing it.

 ### General tips